hanabi/hanabi.github.io/misc/Deleted_Conventions.md

   * historical / contextual information about the card (derived from moves that teammates performed earlier on in the game)
 * In such a scenario, the clue will look like a *Reverse Finesse* and then next person will misplay their *Finesse Position* card.
 * After the misplay, the person who received the clue is to treat it like a normal *Misplay Chop Move*, and chop move all the cards to the right of the clued card.
-* This convention was deleted since it was never used.
+* This convention was deleted since it was hardly ever used.

 ### Priority in Multi-Color Variants